human-pangenomics/hprc_intermediate_assembly/data_tables/annotation/README.md

 HG00097#1#JBIRDD010000019.1 chrUn_JBIRDD010000019.1 JBIRDD010000019.1
 ```

-### Methylation
-Methylation (5mC) predictions for assemblies in bigwig format are extracted with [modkit](https://github.com/nanoporetech/modkit) from ONT data aligned to the assemblies (which was created during Flagger processing).
-The WDL used can be found [here](https://github.com/human-pangenomics/hpp_production_workflows/blob/master/annotation/wdl/tasks/modkit_pileup.wdl)

-* ont_methylation: bigwig track with 5mC from ONT
+## Alignments

+### Alignments to Reference Genomes
+Winnowmap2 Winnowmap (v2.03) alignments of the R2 assemblies against CHM13 and GRCh38.
+For more information see these [notes on Github](https://github.com/wwliao/hprc_release2_variant_calling/tree/main)

+* asm_to_chm13_winnowmap: alignment of assembly on CHM13v2.0 (as a BAM file)
+* asm_to_grch38_winnowmap: alignment of assembly on GRCh38 (as a BAM file)

+Note that both CHM13 and GRCh38 have multiple versions.
+The files used as references in this analysis used masked PARs in chrY and included rCRS for the mito as well as an EBV sequence.
+See [here](https://github.com/wwliao/hprc_release2_variant_calling/tree/main?tab=readme-ov-file#reference-genomes) for more information.

-Bed files with detailed methylation information from modkit can be found next to bigwigs in the S3 bucket.
-The beds are not included in an index, but if you want to inspect the methylation predictions you can convert the S3 URIs included in the bigwig index with a sed command such as `sed 's/\.5mC\.bigwig/.CpG_pileup.bed/g' input.csv > output.csv`.
+All assembly-to-reference BAM files in these indexes also have associate BAI files in the S3 bucket.
+To obtain an index file of the bai files you can convert the existing indexes with a sed command such as `sed 's/$/.bai/' input.csv > output.csv`

 ### Chain Files
 Chain files to CHM13 and GRCh38 were created from the HPRC's v2 pangenomes using `cactus-hal2chains`.